By Erik Noonan | June 9, 2026

 HF 3785 / SF 4186 was more than eight months of work — BikeMN alongside MnDOT, the Department of Public Safety, law enforcement, trail managers, retailers, and legislators from both parties.
 The bill clarified one thing in Minnesota statute: e-motos are not e-bikes.

 HF 3785 had broad bipartisan support.
 It moved through committee.
 Then, in the final days of session, amendments were attached that MnDOT didn’t ask for, DPS didn’t ask for, and the bill’s House authors didn’t want.
 The bill died.
-Those amendments are now circulating as law.
+Those amendments are now circulating as false law.

 On the Youth Helmet Mandate